Systolic inequalities for K3 surfaces via stability conditions: Categorical systoles and categorical volumes

-One can easily check that the above definition is independent of the choice of the basis $\{E_i\}$.
-It is important to note that unlike categorical systoles, the categorical volume of a stability condition $\sigma=(\ZZ, \PP)$ depends only on its central charge.
+It is important to note that unlike the categorical systoles, the categorical volume of a stability condition $\sigma=(\ZZ, \PP)$ depends only on its central charge.
 The proof of the following lemma is straightforward.